ziur/sdfc-idea/_docs/installation.md

            mavenCentral()
        }
        dependencies {
-           classpath 'com.jalasoft.sfdc.devtool:SFDC-Dev-Tool:1.0.0'
+           classpath 'org.jalasoft.gradle.plugins.enforce:enforce-gradle-plugin:1.0.7'
        }
    }

-   apply plugin: 'force'
+   apply plugin: 'enforce'
 {% endhighlight %}

 ## Just a file, where is the program?
-Gradle provides a dependency mechanism which allows download Gradle plugins and its dependencies from a Maven Repository, the first time that a tasks from the build.gradle is executed, Gradle will automatically download the EnForce plugin and its dependecies, which will be stored in a cache in your machine, this mechanism avoids to download several times the same files.
+Gradle provides a dependency mechanism which allows download Gradle plugins and its dependencies from a Maven Repository, the first time that a tasks from the build.gradle is executed, Gradle will automatically download the Enforce plugin and its dependecies, which will be stored in a cache in your machine, this mechanism avoids to download several times the same files.

 You can try executing the next command: